aindilis/free-life-planner/README.md

 + People who are homeless.

-In fact, for each of these categories, there are special systems that engage when the system knows they are applicable.
++ People experiencing relationship violence.

++ Returning citizens.

+There are special modules for each of these situations.

 ## Links